 If the Information on Recommended Cells and RAN Nodes for Paging IE is included in the UE CONTEXT RELEASE COMPLETE message, the AMF shall, if supported, store it and may use it for subsequent paging.

 For each PDU session for which the Secondary RAT Usage Information IE is included in the PDU Session Resource Release Response Transfer IE, the SMF shall handle this information as specified in TS 23.502 [10].

+If the Paging Assistance Data for CE capable UE IE is included in the UE CONTEXT RELEASE COMPLETE message, the AMF shall, if supported, store it and use it for subsequent paging, as specified in TS 23.502 [10].

 ----Start of the Next Change----